meekotherogue/by-night/drawings/2022/gallery.md

   key: DrawingsGallery2022
   parent: Drawings
   title: 2022
-  order: 1
+  order: 2
 navOptions:
   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done in 2022.
+Here is the collection of drawings I have done in 2022.